 For us, having a backpack on the trail is essential!
 When we attempt an all-day hike, it’s imperative we have enough space to carry water, hats, sunglasses, snacks or lunch, waterproof jacket, a first aid kit, sunscreen, bug spray, etc.

-Of course, I can argue that the most important thing about your day pack is that it has space and the functionality to carry a water pouch.
+Of course, I can argue that the most important thing about your day pack is that it has space and the functionality to carry a water bladder.
 This is incredibly convenient while you’re on the trail because you don’t have to stop to drink from a bottle of water.

 Another important factor for your day pack is water resistance.
 This will come in handy if you get stuck in the middle of a hike with unexpected rain or you get a little too close to the lake’s edge.